 Users receive a similar email message (called the Email verification email) when they add secondary email addresses to their user profiles.
 Both of these messages can be customized and both support dynamic content.

 Sending the email verification message to users you add

 You can also send a welcome email when a new user is created by a team member.
 This is the same email message shown in the previous section.
-When you add a user yourself, you'll probably also want the user to verify their own email address and then create a password so that they can sign in to your Zendesk.
-But of course with the many access, registration, and sign-in options, including single sign-on, available in Zendesk you may not want to enable this setting.
+When you add a user yourself you'll probably also want the user to verify their own email address and then create a password so that they can sign in to Zendesk.
+Of course you may not want to enable this setting since Zendesk offers many many access, registration, and sign-in options, including single sign-on.

 See the following topics for a more detailed description of using the Also send a welcome email when a new user is created by an agent or administrator setting: